Zookeeper session has expired

 Code: 999.
 Coordination::Exception: /clickhouse/tables/github_events/block_numbers/20240205105000 (Connection loss).

-Sometimes these Session expired and operation timeout are common, because of merges that read all the blocks in ZooKeeper for a table and if there are many blocks (and partitions) read time can be longer than the 10 secs default operation timeout.
-When dropping a partition, ClickHouse never drops old block numbers from ZooKeeper, so the list grows indefinitely.
+Sometimes these Session expired and operation timeout are common, because of merges that read all the blocks in Zookeeper for a table and if there are many blocks (and partitions) read time can be longer than the 10 secs default operation timeout.
+When dropping a partition, ClickHouse never drops old block numbers from Zookeeper, so the list grows indefinitely.
 It is done as a precaution against race between DROP PARTITION and INSERT.
 It is safe to clean those old blocks manually

 This is being addressed in #59507 Add <code>FORGET PARTITION</code> query to remove old partition nodes from